sokolhessnerlab/sokolhessnerlab.github.io/index.md

 ### 1. Slack

 There are two [Slack](https://www.slack.com) workspaces[^slack] to join.
+Peter will add you to both of them.

-1. The **SHLab slack** is for most daily communication.
-The slack workspace has channels for general communication, interesting "good reads" that lab members find, social interactions, research projects (each project has its own channel), direct messages between specific lab members, and more. **To be added to the slack workspace**, email Peter with the email address you'd like to use (typically, your **name@du.edu** address).
+1. The **SHLab Slack** is for most daily communication.
+The workspace has channels organized around general communication, interesting "good reads" that lab members find, social interactions, research projects (each project has its own channel), direct messages between specific lab members, and more.
 2. The **DU PSYC Coders Slack** is for people in or affiliated with the DU Psychology department who use programming to conduct their research.
 The workspace has channels for e.g., `R`, `python`, `MATLAB`, and more.

 #### Slack Settings